Wireless clicker: PC interface

-The range of devices operated by radio is usually specified between 10 and 15 meters, in fact if it is at the coverage limit, the orientation of the pointer and therefore of the antenna printed on the PCB may be critical.
+The range of devices operated by radio is usually specified between 10 and 15 meters; at the coverage limit, the orientation of the pointer and its internal antenna may be critical.
 An infrared connection can only be used with a clear line of sight to the PC.
-The item connected to the PC is powered by the USB port and the remote control is usually powered by small batteries such as: button batteries, AA batteries or AAA batteries, although there are some rechargeable models.
+The dongle is powered by the USB port and the remote control is usually powered by small batteries such as: button batteries, AA batteries or AAA batteries, although some models are rechargeable.